 Maine Law serves as a catalyst for justice and learning well beyond the walls of the academy, and the Justice for Women Lecture Series is notable in combining an outstanding public lecture with deep community involvement.

-The 2015 Justice for Women Lecture will be presented by Ruchira Gupta.
+Ruchira Gupta delivered the 2015 Justice for Women Lecture entitled “Ending Sex Trafficking by Putting the Last Girl First.”
 Ms. Gupta is Founder and President of Apne Aap Women Worldwide – a grassroots organization in India working to end sex trafficking by increasing choices for at-risk girls and women.
 She has striven over her 25 year career to highlight the link between trafficking and prostitution laws, and to lobby policy makers to shift blame from victims to perpetrators.
-The Lecture will be on March 19, 2015 at the Abromson Community Education Center.
-Admission is free but registration is required as we anticipate a full house.
-Please register online at www.mainelawalum.org/justiceforwomen.
+The 2015 lecture was delivered on March 19th at 7:00 pm.

 Dr. Sima Samar, a renowned human rights and women’s rights advocate from Afghanistan, delivered the University of Maine School of Law’s third annual Justice for Women Lecture on March 18, 2014 at 7:00 pm at the Abromson Community Education Center.